jsaintro/publicnotes/3dprinting/Stepper Calibration/Z Stepper Calibration.md

-# Dual Z Stepper Calibration
+# Dual Z Stepper leveling
-This procedure is to get both Z steppers in sync so the build plane is as level as possible
+This procedure is to get both Z steppers in sync so the build plane is as level as possible Note for prusa just do the top of the frame

 1. Rough Calibration